-Each Authorized Participant must (i) be a registered broker-dealer, (ii) enter into a Participant Agreement with the Manager and (iii) own a digital asset wallet address that is known to the Custodian as belonging to the Authorized Participant or such Authorized Participant's Liquidity Provider.
+Each Authorized Participant must (i) be a registered broker-dealer, (ii) enter into a Participant Agreement with the Manager and (iii) own a digital asset wallet address that is known to the Custodian as belonging to the Authorized Participant, or another entity that has been engaged to source digital assets (any such representative, a "Liquidity Provider").
 A list of the current Authorized Participants can be obtained from the Manager.
-Prior to October 3, 2022 and for the periods covered by this Annual Report, Genesis (in such capacity, an "Authorized

-Participant"), a registered broker-dealer and wholly owned subsidiary of DCG, was the only Authorized Participant, and was party to a participant agreement with the Manager and the Fund.
+Prior to October 3, 2022, Genesis (in such capacity, an "Authorized Participant"), a registered broker-dealer and wholly owned subsidiary of DCG, was the only Authorized Participant, and was party to a participant agreement with the Manager and the Fund.

-Effective October 3, 2022, the Manager entered into a Participant Agreement with Grayscale Securities, pursuant to which Grayscale Securities has agreed to act as an Authorized Participant of the Fund.
-The Participant Agreement provides the procedures for the creation of Shares of the Fund through the Authorized Participant, which are substantially similar to the procedures for the creation of Shares set forth in the Fund's participant agreement with Genesis, except that the Authorized Participant may engage a Liquidity Provider to source digital assets on behalf of the Authorized Participant in connection with the creation of Shares.
-In addition to being a registered broker-dealer and entering into a Participant Agreement with the Manager, Grayscale Securities or its Liquidity Provider will own digital asset wallet addresses that are known to the Custodian of the Fund, as belonging to the Authorized Participant or its Liquidity Provider.
-On October 3, 2022, the Manager and Genesis also agreed to terminate the participant agreement, dated January 11, 2019, among the Manager, the Fund and Genesis, which provided the procedures for the creation of Shares.
-As a result, effective October 3, 2022, Genesis is no longer acting as an Authorized Participant of the Fund, but will serve as a Liquidity Provider to Grayscale Securities.
+Effective October 3, 2022, the Manager entered into a Participant Agreement with Grayscale Securities, pursuant to which Grayscale Securities has agreed to act as an Authorized Participant of the Fund, and terminated its participant agreement with Genesis, among the Manager, the Fund and Genesis, which provided the procedures for the creation of Shares.
+As a result, since October 3, 2022, Genesis ceased acting as an Authorized Participant of the Fund, but served as a Liquidity Provider to Grayscale Securities from October 3, 2022 to September 12, 2023.

-As of the date of this Annual Report, Grayscale Securities is the only acting Authorized Participant and has engaged Genesis as a Liquidity Provider.
+As of the date of this Annual Report, Grayscale Securities is the only acting Authorized Participant.
 The Manager intends to engage additional Authorized Participants that are unaffiliated with the Fund in the future.